e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 13.7 Tooling consequences: provenance and the component library

-Computed exports gain protagonism under this section — termination chains are their second structural customer after generic-boundary contracts — and two commitments, a library and an idiom follow:
+Computed boundary connections gain protagonism under this section — termination chains are their second structural customer after generic-boundary contracts — and two commitments, a library and an idiom follow:

-- **The `passthrough` helper family grows deliberately.** Predicate-based selection (an `endswith`-style filter alongside `except`/`only`) is a natural
+- **The `input_passthrough` helper family grows deliberately.** Predicate-based selection (an `endswith`-style filter alongside `except`/`only`) is a natural
   extension: still explicit at the declaration site, still evaluated at build, still printable — the blessed side of the auto-bubbling line, where